tubiz/woo-paystack/readme.txt

 == Changelog ==

+= 5.6.5
+* New: Add option to autocomplete order after successful payment

 = 5.6.4 - September 29, 2020 =
 *   Fix: Use order currency when paying for an order and not the store currency
 *   Misc: Test mode enabled admin notice not displayed properly